fjvallarino/monomer/docs/tutorials/01-basics.md

 ```

 First of all, you'll see the type signature.
 You don't really need to include
-it, but in general its preferable to have clearer compiler errors when a typo
+it, but in general it's preferable to do it in order to have clearer compiler
-or similar occurs.
-Both `WidgetEnv` (environment information that can be used
+errors.
+Both `WidgetEnv` (environment information that can be used when building
-when building the UI) and `WidgetNode` (the result of building the UI) need to
+the UI) and `WidgetNode` (the result of building the UI) need to be provided the
-be provided the type of your model and the type of your events.
+type of your model and the type of your events.

 Next, you'll see the parameters the function receives: